 - Good practical examples (book / site) "

 I would like to start the discussion by separating 'sites' from 'books'.
-After my almost Freudeana conversation with Nan, we have come to think that it would be more orientating.
-We start, then with the 'sites':
+After my almost Freudian conversation with Nan, we have come to think that it would be more orienting.
+So we start with the 'sites':

 1. Everything depends on the 'level'